 In the list of Release Resources, locate the section ‘Offline Map Packs.’
 Here users can obtain the map packs in one of two ways.

 Select the ‘Download Map Pack’ button, and links are displayed for available map packs, along with a request form for regions that are not currently listed.
-However, it should be noted that if you choose to download a file, the ZIP file is quite large and will take a considerable amount of hard drive space and time to unpack.

 Alternatively, users may click the ‘Request Map Packs’ button and request a USB drive containing the map pack(s).
 Requesting the USB drive will allow users to access the files without having to download them, but on the other hand it necessitates waiting for the USB drive to arrive in the mail.